 5. Congratulations, You’ve Been Accepted!

 It’s not too late!
-Get in touch with our Director of Recruitment Russ Agdern at [email protected] and he’ll be happy to help you out with this.
+Get in touch with our Recruitment Director Emily Becker at [email protected] and we’ll be happy to help you out with this.

 After reviewing all applications submitted by the deadline, we contact qualified applicants for an interview.
 This is a very competitive process – not all applicants will be interviewed.

-Interviews will take place in mid-February.
-Applicants who submit their application after the deadline will be interviewed on an as needed basis.
-If you submit your application prior to the deadline, you may be contacted earlier for an interview.
+Interviews for priority deadline applicants will take place in mid-February.
+Applicants who submit their application after the deadline will be interviewed in waves – reach out to Emily at [email protected] for an updated timeline if needed.
+If you submit your application prior to the priority deadline, you may be contacted earlier for an interview.

 A typical interview lasts 30-60 minutes.

-Placement agencies conduct all interviews exclusively by phone.
-You do not need to travel, but you do need to be available by telephone throughout the interview week.
+Placement agencies conduct all interviews by video.
+You do not need to travel, but you do need to be available throughout the interview week.
 If you are going to be away all or part of that week, please let us know right away.

-If you applied by the deadline, you can expect us to be in touch with you in early to mid-March.
-After that, we accept new applicants in a rolling capacity so the timing will vary.
+If you applied by the priority deadline, you can expect us to be in touch with you in early to mid-March.
+After that, timing may varry.

 The chances that you will be invited into a subsequent matching round changes from round to round, depending on how many matches were already completed.
 We will be in contact with you periodically to update you on your status.